MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/v2-1/label-tool.md

 1. First, use the tags editor pane to create the tags you'd like to identify.
    1. Select **+** to create a new tag.
    1. Enter the tag name.
-   1. Press Enter to save the tag.
+   1. Select Enter to save the tag.
 1. In the main editor, select words from the highlighted text elements or a region you drew in.
 1. Select the tag you want to apply, or press the corresponding keyboard key.
 The number keys are assigned as hotkeys for the first 10 tags.
 You can reorder your tags using the up and down arrow icons in the tag editor pane.
 1. Follow these steps to label at least five of your forms.